skt-t1-byungi/fast-fallback/README.md

 Number of concurrently processing promises. defaults `Infinity`.

 ##### silent
-If true, returns an empty array when all promises fail.
-If false, throws an error when all promises fail.<br>
-defaults `false`.
+When all promises fail, return an empty array if false, or throw an exception if true. defaults `false`.

 ## License